Assault and Battery

 - A misdemeanor domestic violence conviction can only be sealed after 7 years and a felony domestic violence conviction can NEVER be sealed.

 Thus, the consequences for any of these offenses can be quite severe and life changing.
 If you are arrested or have been charged with any of the above crimes, do not take it for granted!
 We have over 25 years of criminal defense experience.
-Call The Wright Law Group, P.C., today at (702) 405-0001.
-We are available 24/7 and our initial consultations are always free and confidential.
+Call us now at (702) 405-0001 to arrange a consultation.